pbalduino/menios/docs/architecture/block_devices.md

 2. Storage drivers (e.g., the AHCI PCI controller) discover hardware, obtain memory-mapped register ranges, and allocate bookkeeping structures.
 3. Once a driver is ready, it allocates a `block_device_t`, populates metadata and callbacks, and registers it with the block core.
+4. The AHCI driver provisions one DMA command slot per active SATA port, keeps a pre-allocated bounce buffer for 512 KiB transfers, submits READ/WRITE DMA commands, and acknowledges completions through the shared IRQ path.
-3. Higher-level subsystems—block cache, filesystem implementations, ramdisks—can
+5. Higher-level subsystems—block cache, filesystem implementations, ramdisks—can
    discover available devices and issue read/write requests through the unified API.

 ## Next Steps

-- The AHCI controller driver now maps BAR5, enables AHCI mode, and routes the controller's legacy INTx line through the IOAPIC.
-Port interrupts are acknowledged and cleared in the shared handler, paving the way for command submission and DMA-backed transfers (Issue #117).
-- Follow up with DMA engine setup and command submission so the driver can service real read/write requests (Issue #62).
+- SATA disks are now exposed as `sataN` block devices backed by DMA reads and writes, with interrupts unmasking completion on vector `0x40`.
+The driver currently serialises commands per port and stages data through a bounce buffer to keep the PRDT layout simple (Issue #62).
 - Integrate the block layer with the upcoming block cache (Issue #63).
 - Extend the API with asynchronous I/O and request queues once drivers require higher throughput.